blueink38/password/README.md

 * [Contact](#contact)

 ## General info
 In a world with the increased need of online security, I have created a simple, streamlined webite that will generate a unique password for the user.
-The user can choose the length from 8-128 characters long and with any combination of upper case or lower case letters as well as numbers and symbols.
+The user can choose the length from 8-128 characters long and with any combination of upper-case or lower-case letters as well as numbers and symbols.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)